 In Ynglet, you play as a jellyfish-like creature.
 It lives in a floating bubble with its friends.
 Unfortunately, a comet crashes into its home and the friends are launched across the world.
 Now, Ynglet has to travel the world to find its lost friends and help them back home.

 The story is explained through a short cutscene with no dialog or text.
 It offers an easy to understand motivation for getting through the levels.
-A lot of fun visuals and interactions are also possible since every friend looks and behaves differently, and got themselves stuck in different situations.
+Each friend looks and behaves differently, which means there are a lot of fun visuals and interactions possible when trying to help them out of their sticky situations.

 - Algorithmic music